 This field shall specify an identification for a file described by the Root Directory and containing bibliographic records interpreted according to standards that are the subject of an agreement between the originator and the recipient of the volume.
-If all bytes of this field are set to (20), it shall mean that no such file is identified.
+If all bytes of this field are set to (FILLER), it shall mean that no such file is identified.

-The characters in this field shall be d1-characters, SEPARATOR 1 and SEPARATOR 2.

-The field shall be recorded as specified in 7.5.
+Within a Supplementary Volume Descriptor, the characters in this field shall be d1-characters, SEPARATOR 1 and SEPARATOR 2.
+Within an Enhanced Volume Descriptor, the characters in this field shall be subject to agreement between the originator and recipient of the volume.